-Thoroughly enjoying the challenges provided from clinical nutrition, she plans to expand upon that base to continue endorsing, mentoring, and aiding in helping others reach and obtain their health goals through a more integrative and functional approach to individualized care by focusing on the root causes of chronic disease (or “dis-ease”) and working proactively via preventative nutrition.
+Thoroughly enjoying the challenges provided from clinical nutrition, she plans to expand upon that base to continue endorsing, mentoring, and aiding in helping others reach and obtain their health goals through a tailored individualized care approach by focusing on the root causes of chronic disease and working proactively via outpatient nutrition.

 Nikki believes it is important to build upon sturdy foundations; striving to only deliver the most current, reputable, evidence-based information when it comes to nutrition and overall wellness in hopes to educate others while cultivating confidence in nutrition-related topics and healthy relationships with food.

 Promoting balance is her key approach to helping create improvements for those who seek change (in all stages of life), as it is important to make suitable, life-lasting changes that will be maintainable to endure a healthy lifestyle, long-term.
 She strives to encourage eating real, nutritious foods (sans any fad-diets or special products to lean upon), which inevitably cultivate better educated, prepared, and adaptable health-and-nutrition warriors.